ocoke/sasanqua/README.md

 The rule for naming our API routes is: `/api/[category]/[action]`.

+Sasanqua uses Nitro to run and collect data at the edge.
+It can be compatible with multiple platforms.
+When you're building Sasanqua to deploy, you will need to run `yarn && yarn build` to install the dependencies and build the script, dashboard, and server separately.

 ### User

 - Before you start, you will need to sign up (`/api/user/signup`) for an account for Sasanqua.
 You need to provide your username and password, this action will return you a token that is in JWT format.